gustavoc82/Data-Feeds-and-Technology/README.md

 ### Maximum market value

-Lastly, when a console user selects option 5 Calculate Maximum, Main method calls method `CalculateMaximum()` which refers to `nrows`, grabs the applicable values of property value cells, appends to an internal list, and calls fucntion `Max()` to produce the maximum value present on the worksheet.
+Lastly, when a console user selects option 5 Calculate Maximum, the main method calls method `CalculateMaximum()` which refers to `nrows`, grabs the applicable values of property value cells, appends to an internal list, and calls function `Max()` to produce the maximum value present on the worksheet.

 ```csharp
 static float CalculateMaximum()